Subaru Logo

 Subaru Logo 1959-1970

-In 1959, the first colored Subaru emblem was approved.
+The first colored Subaru emblem was approved in 1959.
 Graceful silvery stars, tied with a thin gray string, are on a red background.
-This color has become the personification of the passion for movement and progress that the brand reflects in its products.
-The horizontal oval received a thick edging line with an extension on the sides so that the rays did not go out.
-It, like the stars, has light highlights that accentuate the metallic texture.
+This color has become the personification of the brand’s passion for movement and progress, reflected in its products.
+The horizontal oval received a thick edging line with an extension on the sides, so the rays did not go out.
+Like the stars, it has light highlights that accentuate the metallic texture.

 1970 – 1980